briandfoy/briandfoy.github.io/_drafts/2022-01-13-my-new-surface-8.md

 a charging standard.

-The Surface Pro 8 is [15 volts at 4 amps](https://support.microsoft.com/en-us/surface/surface-power-supplies-and-charging-requirements-0d9d51d4-594b-464d-9086-c90f35b80c01
+The Surface Pro 8 is [15 volts at 4 amps](https://support.microsoft.com/en-us/surface/surface-power-supplies-and-charging-requirements-0d9d51d4-594b-464d-9086-c90f35b80c01), for 60 watts.
+My charger for
-), for 60 watts.
-My charger for my MacBook Pro works just fine, and in a pinch I can slowly charge with a 5 watt connection.
+my MacBook Pro works just fine, and in a pinch I can slowly charge with a 5-Watt connection.
 I already have that setup in the places I tend to work.

 And, if it were charged only by USB-C, I wouldn't have such a hard time